 Combating poor appetite can be difficult but identifying the cause of the decreased desire to eat is the first step in formulating a strategy.

 Six Tips for Keeping up Your Appetite

 - Keep a regular meal pattern.
 Eat small frequent meals if you become full quickly.

-- Eat meals with friends or family to help make meal time more enjoyable.
-Listen to music you enjoy during meal prep and meal time.
+- Eat meals with friends or family, and listen to music you enjoy during meal prep to help make meal time more enjoyable.

 - Cook with more herbs and spices to help pump up the flavor and scent of foods.